k-mack/k-mack.github.io/content/post/20211224-techniques-for-writing-docs.md

 Commenting is powerful in code and just as powerful in documents.
 Comments in your document allow you to save off chunks of text without being rendered in your generated document.
 This is important for keeping around thoughts and objectives for paragraphs, sections, etc.
-This helps the other authors/editors understand what you are trying to accomplish.
+This helps the other authors and editors understand what you are trying to accomplish.

 Not all markup formats support comments.
 If the one you use supports them, then don’t be afraid to use them.